CA Vehicle Code 10851(a)

 Another defense is that the owner of the vehicle gave you permission to borrow his or her car.
 Even if you lied to get that permission, once you have it, you cannot be charged with joyriding.
 However, it is important to note that even if the owner has given you permission in the past to use the vehicle that does not qualify as consent to let you borrow it in the future, and cannot be used as a defense.
 For instance, if your friend let you borrow his car to get to work last month, you do not have permission to take it to work tomorrow unless you ask him again, and he grants you permission.

 If you have been charged with joyriding, it is important to contact a skilled criminal defense attorney right away.
-Seppi Esfandi is a Certified Specialist in Criminal Law who has over 13 years of practice defending a variety of criminal cases, including joyriding.
-Call us now for a FREE CONSULTATION at (310) 274-6529.
+Seppi Esfandi is an Expert in Criminal Law who has over 16 years of practice defending a variety of criminal cases, including joyriding.

 CA VC 10851(a) Any person who drives or takes a vehicle not his or her own, without the consent of the owner thereof, and with intent either to permanently or temporarily deprive the owner thereof of his or her title to or possession of the vehicle, whether with or without intent to steal the vehicle, or any person who is a party or an accessory to or an accomplice in the driving or unauthorized taking or stealing, is guilty of a public offense and, upon conviction thereof, shall be punished by imprisonment in a county jail for not more than one year or pursuant to subdivision (h) of Section 1170 of the Penal Code or by a fine of not more than five thousand dollars ($5,000), or by both the fine and imprisonment.